US average mortgage rates steady; 30-year stays at 4.45 pct.

 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.

-The average fee on 30-year fixed-rate mortgages declined this week to 0.4 point from 0.5 point.
-The fee on 15-year mortgages held steady at 0.4 point.
+The average fee on 30-year fixed-rate mortgages was unchanged this week at 0.4 point.
+The fee on 15-year mortgages also held steady at 0.4 point.

-The average rate for five-year adjustable-rate mortgages rose to 3.87 percent from 3.83 percent last week.
-The fee was unchanged at 0.3 point.
+The average rate for five-year adjustable-rate mortgages rose to 3.90 percent from 3.87 percent last week.
+The fee was stable at 0.3 point.